USAJOBS/Help/working-in-government/benefits/index.md

 The Federal Flexible Spending Account Program (FSAFEDS) is a great way to help you save money by setting aside pre-tax dollars from your paycheck to help pay for eligible healthcare or child care costs.
 If you’re eligible as a new or current federal employee, then you can set up either a healthcare or dependent care flexible spending account or both.

 [Learn more about flexible spending accounts](https://www.opm.gov/healthcare-insurance/flexible-spending-accounts/){:target="_blank" rel="noopener"}.

-## Public service loan forgiveness overhaul

-For a limited time, federal student loan borrowers may receive credit for past periods of repayment that would otherwise not qualify for the Public Service Loan Forgiveness Program (PSLF).
-This change ends October 31, 2022.
-After that, normal PSLF rules will apply.

-[Learn more about the Public Service Loan Forgiveness program](https://studentaid.gov/pslf/){:target="_blank" rel="noopener"}.